Arlin Adams: Board positions, appointments and honors

 Adams service to society includes both legal and community capacities.
-Adams was a member of the Board of the Pennsylvania, and had previously served as a member of the board and Chairman of the Einstein Healthcare Network, trustee for the William Penn Foundation, the National Constitution Center, and Bryn Mawr College and President of the congregation for Reform Congregation Keneseth Israel.
+Adams was a member of the Board of the Pennsylvania, and had previously served as a member of the board and Chairman of the Einstein Healthcare Network, trustee for the William Penn Foundation, the National Constitution Center, the Lincoln Charitable Trust and Bryn Mawr College and President of the congregation for Reform Congregation Keneseth Israel.
 He was a former chancellor of the Philadelphia Bar Association and past president of both the American Judicature Society and American Philosophical Society.
 He also was the former chair of the U.S. Supreme Court Judicial Fellows Commission.
-He also briefly served as a co-trustee of the Roosevelt-Bentman Trust for American Voters.

 In 2001, Susquehanna University created the Arlin M. Adams Center for Law and Society, and in 2005, with the support of the Annenberg Foundation, the University of Pennsylvania Law School established the Arlin M. Adams Professorship in Constitutional Law.
 The Drexel University School of Law established the Arlin M. Adams Professor of Legal Writing position in 2007 to recognize Adams' long career as a lawyer and judge.